joey-qytyku/OS-90-fixed/README.md

 ## Where can I find documentation for driver development?

-There is a full API handbook included with the source code.
+There is a full API handbook in the works.
+Some things are in the docs directory instead.

-## What subsystems are planned?

-32-bit DPMI and DOS subsystem is a priority.
-ELKS linux programs may be supported at some point.

-A 32-bit linux compatiblity layer IS a possibility, but would take a long time to be fully operational.

 ## What are the Licensing Terms?